FAQ Page

 CI-V Scout is a Windows application that will display received CI-V messages on a specified serial port.
 It also includes a CI-V command builder that will help you build CI-V commands and then send them to a CI-V capable radio.

 CI-V Scout is not a full radio control application.
-It is a tool to facilitate learning more about CI-V and to assist in building and testing CI-V data formats.
+It is a tool to facilitate learning more about CI-V and to assist in building CI-V commands and testing CI-V data formats.

 The documentation for your radio should include a CI-V reference section.
 It might instead be in a separate document.
 In the case of the ICOM IC7300 it is in a section of the full manual titled "Control Command".
 You will have to check your radio documentation or maybe even do some searching online.